 Boosts loyalty and performance

-A culture of listening and acting on feedback can inspire loyalty in stakeholders, and significantly boost the reputation of any company, organisation, business, or brand.
+A culture of listening and acting on feedback can inspire loyalty in stakeholders, and significantly boost the reputation of any company, organization, business, or brand.
 In terms of engagement in the workplace, employees who feel listened-to are 4.6 times more likely to feel they can reach their full potential at work.

 Improves future response rates